drewm27/speakerrankings/portable/speakers/Teufel-Boomster-NG-2017.md

 layout: page
 title: Teufel Boomster NG (2017) Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Teufel Boomster NG (2017) ranks #35 out of 68 total Boombox Size Portable Bluetooth Speakers Ranked.
+share-description: "The Teufel Boomster NG (2017) ranks #35 out of 68 total Boombox Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Teufel Boomster NG (2017) ranks [#35 out of 68 total Boombox Size Portable Bluetooth Speakers Ranked](/portable/boombox/#35-teufel-boomster-ng-2017-99) for sound quality.
+The Teufel Boomster NG (2017) ranks [#35 out of 68 total Boombox Size Portable Bluetooth Speakers](/portable/boombox/#35-teufel-boomster-ng-2017-99) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #35 Teufel Boomster NG (2017): 99€
 - Positives: Pretty neutral sound.
 Removable battery